a-synchronous/rubico/README.md

 ```

 ## pick
-constructs a new object from input composed of the provided properties
+constructs a new object from data composed of the provided properties
 ```javascript
 y = pick(properties)(x)
 ```